foundriesio/docs/source/zephyr/getting-started.rst

 #.
 Create a `GitHub <https://github.com/>`_ account if you don't have
    one already (it's free).

-   - Make sure you can see the `Zephyr MicroPlatform SDK manifest repository
+   - Make sure you can see the `Zephyr microPlatform SDK manifest repository
      <https://github.com/linaro-technologies/genesis-sdk-manifest>`_
      when you're logged in.